PackageFactory/PackageFactory.ColorHelper/README.md

 # PackageFactory.ColorHelper
-## EEL Color Helper, implementing a fluent interface for color transformations
+## EEL Color Helper, for fluent color transformations and Fusion for rendering css custom properties

 The package provides the `Color` helper that exposes the following methods to Fusion.
+The fusion prototype `PackageFactory.ColorHelper:CssVariables` allows to write sets of calculated color values as css custom properties.

 ### Creating